-Consultation, decision-making and therapy, including referral/review -
+Consultation, decision-making and therapy, including referral/review

-- models of consultation, - accurate assessment, history taking, communication and consultation with patients/clients and their parents/carers including their values and beliefs in shared decision-making, - Clinical assessment/examination skills relevant to the condition(s) for which the nurse/pharmacist intend to prescribe, - development of a management plan and /or clinical management plan, monitor effectiveness to treatment.

-- formulating a working diagnosis or best formulation, - Confirmation of diagnosis/differential diagnosis- further examination, investigations, referral for diagnosis. - prescribe, not to prescribe, non-drug treatment or referral, - medicines reviews - interpretations of investigations and clinical significance, - numeracy and drug calculations
+Models of consultation, accurate assessment, history taking, values and beliefs in shared decision-making, Clinical assessment/examination skills relevant to the condition(s) for which the nurse/pharmacist intend to prescribe, development of a management plan and /or clinical management plan, monitor effectiveness to treatment.
+Formulating a working diagnosis or best formulation, Confirmation of diagnosis/differential diagnosis- further examination, investigations, referral for diagnosis.
+Prescribe, not to prescribe, non-drug treatment or referral, medicines reviews interpretations of investigations and clinical significance, numeracy and drug calculations.

-Influences on, and psychology of, prescribing
+Influences on, and psychology of, prescribing patient/client demand, and preference versus patient/client need

-- patient/client demand, and preference vs patient/client need knowing when to say 'no' - External influences at individual local or national levels, e.g. companies or colleagues - patient/client partnership in medicine-taking, including awareness of cultural and ethnic needs - concordance as opposed to compliance
+Knowing when to say 'no' External influences at individual local or national levels, eg. companies or colleagues patient/client partnership in medicine-taking, including awareness of cultural and ethnic needs concordance as opposed to compliance.